-An opaque card placed at the bottom of the deck to ensure no players can see the bottom card.
+An opaque card is placed at the bottom of the deck to ensure no players can see the bottom card.

-The player in the game that deals the cards (theoretically in some games) is known as the dealer.
+The player in the game who deals with the cards (theoretically in some games) is known as the dealer.
 However, in a professional casino poker game or an online poker game where a dealer is present, a player is identified as the dealer as the blinds and bets are to the left of the dealer.
 After each hand, the dealer position is shifted to the next player in a clockwise manner.